preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 From left to right:

 + To add a clickable link on the image.
-+ To edit the image in the Media Picker.
++ To edit the image in Media Picker.
 + To remove the image.
 + To set the image width.